The consumer secrets that drive B2B marketing

 Track all mentions of your company across social channels and engage with them, regardless of whether their feedback is positive or negative.

-Quick tip: Create a Twitter list to follow competitor mentions as a means of researching what consumers like or dislike about their products.
+A quick tip: Create a Twitter list to follow competitor mentions to research what consumers like or dislike about their products.

-There are three takeaways that Jamie mentioned that you should consider when putting together a B2B marketing strategy.
+Jamie mentioned three takeaways you should consider when creating a B2B marketing strategy.

 2. The B2B buying process involves several people: initiators, users, influencers, deciders, approvers, buyers, and gatekeepers.